d'Orsay museum view

 QUESTION: What is the most famous museum that did not make our list of the 10 best museums in Paris?

 ANSWER: Musée National Picasso – Paris.
-This Museum is currently very poorly administered.
+This Museum has been poorly administered for many years.
 There are too few paintings by Picasso on display, in our opinion, and we do not want you to be disappointed.

 What do you think about this article on Paris museums?
 Your feedback will assist us in providing more focused content for you in future articles.
 Your comments are encouraged and most welcome, and feel free to share our blog with your friends on Facebook, Twitter, Instagram and similar platforms!